-We are also represented in governance bodies of certain organizations: CEO Arnd Kaldowski is the vice president of EHIMA; Stefan Launer, VP Audiology and Health Innovation, is Chair of HIMPP’s Board of Directors; Victoria Carr-Brendel, President/GVP Cochlear Implants, is a board member of MDMA; and Sandra Brandmeier, President Sonova USA, is Vice Chair of HIA’s Board of Directors.
+We are represented in the governance bodies of certain organizations: CEO Arnd Kaldowski is the vice president of EHIMA; Stefan Launer, VP Audiology and Health Innovation, is Chair of HIMPPʼs Board of Directors; Victoria Carr-Brendel, President/GVP Cochlear Implants, is a board member of MDMA; and Sandra Brandmeier, President Sonova USA, is Vice Chair of HIAʼs Board of Directors.
 We are also represented in various professional and scientific associations related to core science and technologies relevant to our business.

-In 2021/22, Sonova contributed around CHF 1.1 million in membership fees to trade associations and non-commercial organizations.
-Amongst the largest contributions (including membership fees) are those to the Hearing Industries Association (HIA), a forum for hearing aid manufacturers, suppliers, distributors, and hearing health professionals in the United States; Hear-it AISBL, an international non-profit information resource for hearing loss; and the British Irish Hearing Instrument Manufacturers Association (BIHIMA), which represents the world’s leading hearing instrument manufacturers in Britain and Ireland.
+In 2022/23, Sonova contributed around CHF 1.2 million in membership fees to trade associations and non-commercial organizations.
+Amongst the largest contributions (including membership fees) are those to the Hearing Industries Association (HIA), a forum for hearing aid manufacturers, suppliers, distributors, and hearing health professionals in the United States; European Hearing Instrument Manufacturers Association (EHIMA) and SwissHoldings, the federation of Swiss-based multinational enterprises.

-Sonova has been a signatory to the UN Global Compact since 2016.
+Since 2016, Sonova has been a signatory to the UN Global Compact.
 This is a United Nations initiative that focuses on corporate citizenship, dialogue with stakeholders, partnerships, and communication.
 Sonova is part of both the global and local Swiss networks.
 Sonovaʼs CFO Birgit Conix is also a member of Accounting for Sustainability (A4S), a global network with the aim to inspire action by finance leaders to drive a fundamental shift towards resilient business models and a sustainable economy.

-As a manufacturer of medical devices, Sonova is required to demonstrate biological safety by complying with the ISO 10993-1, the international standard for all medical devices with body contact.
+As a manufacturer of medical devices.
+Sonova is required to demonstrate biological safety by complying with ISO 10993-1, the international standard for all medical devices with body contact.
 Under this standard, animal tests need to be considered in biological safety evaluations and, in some cases, cannot be completely avoided.
-In addition, as part of our contributions to research, Sonova provides components of cochlear implants to cochlear implant research centers and universities where they are tested on animals for basic research into e.g., safety, feasibility, or efficacy of new technologies.
+In addition, as part of our contributions to research, Sonova provides components of cochlear implants to cochlear implant research centers and universities where they are tested on animals for basic research into, e.g., safety, feasibility, or efficacy of new technologies.

-Sonova does not carry out any animal testing in-house and only works with third parties.
+Sonova does not carry out any animal testing in-house and works with only a small number of third parties.
 We are committed to the “Three Rs” principle – replacement, reduction, and refinement – to limit animal testing as far as possible.

 - We use non-animal testing methods (in particular, testing with cell cultures) or chemical constituent testing where these methods are accepted by the respective regulatory bodies and can yield information as relevant as that obtained from in-vivo models.

-- We promote the development of new in-vitro methods by collaborating with test method developers and engaging in the international standardization process, thus helping to achieve regulatory acceptance.
+- We promote the development and regulatory acceptance of new in-vitro methods by collaborating with test method developers and actively participating in working groups of the international standardization process.

 - We apply strategies to reduce the number of animals used in testing.

-- We strive to avoid completely any unnecessary or duplicated testing by using previously evaluated or historically established biologically safe materials whenever possible, taking advantage of prior research among the various Sonova companies around the world.
+- We strive to avoid completely any unnecessary or duplicated testing by using previously evaluated or historically established biologically safe materials whenever possible and taking advantage of prior research among the various Sonova companies around the world.

 - We emphasize risk assessment to clearly evaluate any need for animal testing.

-- We select those test methods that minimize the distress caused to animals.
+- We select whenever possible those test methods that minimize the distress caused to animals.